the impact of sports on academic performance

 By working together, students learn how to overcome obstacles and differences on and off the field, resulting in positive academic, competitive, and social outcomes.

-Benefit #3: Psychosocial
+Benefit #3: Improved Psychosocial Well-Being

 Sports allow individuals to connect with others and be a part of a team and community.
 Furthermore, being in a community with others with similar interests and goals makes students feel less alone, resulting in higher self-esteem, efficacy, and self-worth.